Successive Spectral Sequences: Exact couple systems

 \subsection{Multiplicative structure}

 This section about products is not most general, but it is hoped to be sufficient for many situations where spectral systems appear.
 Depending on the exact couple system, it may be useful to restrict $I$ to a subposet in order to define a reasonable multiplicative structure.
-More general construction methods for products in usual spectral sequences are given by Massey~\cite{Mas54productsInExactCouples}.

 \begin{definition} A \textdef{multiplicative structure} on an exact couple system $E$ over a distributive lattice $I$ consists of a binary operation

 and homomorphisms

 for any $(p_1,q_1),(p_2,q_2)\in I_2$ such that the following properties hold: \begin{enumerate} \item (Monotonicity of $+$) If $p\subseteq p'$ and $q\subseteq q'$ then $p+q\subseteq p'+q'$. \item (Functoriality of $\cup$) If $(p_1,q_1)\leq (p_1',q_1')$ and $(p_2,q_2)\leq (p_2',q_2')$ in $I_2$ then the following diagram commutes: